Zhaava/hse-acos-course/docs/exam_latest.md

 1. File input/output.
 Pipes and redirection.
    * What system calls are used to read/write data from/to files?
-   * What _glibs_ (C Standard Library) function to work with files do you know?
+   * What _glibc_ (C Standard Library) function to work with files do you know?
 Their advantages over system calls?
    * What is a file descriptor?
 What is descriptor table?
 What is open file table?
    * List three standard streams of a Linux process and their descriptors.
    * How to redirect process I/O from a terminal to a file?